 - St. John’s wort

 Each PPI can cause side effects that fall into the “less serious” category, according to the Physicians’ Desk Reference and other medical sources.
-These include headache, nausea, constipation, gas, mild diarrhea and insomnia.
+These include headache, nausea, gas, mild diarrhea and insomnia.
 Be sure to tell your doctor if you experience these, or any other, side effects.

 What Are the Options?